Modifies the ID format for the specified resource on a per-region basis. You can specify

 that resources should receive longer IDs (17-character IDs) when they are created.
 The

 following resource types support longer IDs:

-and provided that they have permission to use the relevant
+of these settings and provided that they have permission to use the relevant

-Describe command for
+Describe command for the resource type.

 The type of resource.